-Please answer all of the above questions and send copies of all the documents requested as BVD will not normally be able to progress your case without the above information.
+BVD will not normally be able to progress your case without the requested information.

 It can be more difficult to show ownership of unregistered land.
 You can find out whether land is registered or unregistered at the Land Registry by doing an index map search